Evergy Efficiency of a Butane Torch vs. E-Nail

-Though e-nails admittedly aren’t 100% perfect in energy efficiency, the improvement from a butane torch is significant– even when leaving the e-nail on while the session is idle.
-There are also ways to further reduce the load by use of different heating coils, nails, and cappers.
-The flat style heat coil has been popular recently because of it’s efficiency in heat distribution and use in the popular hybrid nail.
+Though e-nails aren’t absoluytely 100% perfect in energy efficiency, the improvement from a butane torch is significant.
+This is true even when leaving the e-nail on continuously.
+There are also ways to boost energy efficiency even further by using different heating coils, nails, and cappers.
+The flat style coil is preferred for it’s efficiency in heat distribution and use in the popular hybrid nail.
 A flat coil will sit directly underneath the dish, instead of covering the side walls of the nail.
 With the flat coil (used in a standard domeless Ti/quartz hybrid nail and some universal Ti nails), most of the heat travels directly upwards to the bottom of the dish, which is where most of the concentrate glob will end up as it melts downward.
-Another improvement worth noting is in the new Liger nail, which encases the heating coil fully inside of the titanium nail.
-Some heat will of course still radiate from the outer side walls, but the side wall/shield does slow down heat loss to retain it in the dab nail itself.
+Another improvement worth noting is the Liger with it’s heating coil encased inside of the titanium nail.
+Some heat will of course still escape from the outer side walls, but the side wall/shield does slow that down significantly and retain it in the dab nail.
 The heat shield also serves to direct a lot of that heat back towards the center of the piece.
 It is definitely a significant improvement over a torch flame that will heat a nail way past temps but then also way past the nail itself as well.

 If you also happen to be pressing your own solvent-less rosin at home you will be amazed at the flavor difference when using a carb-cap and dropping the temps. down to around the mid-600’s.
 The difference in flavor alone is night-and-day, let alone the crazy amount of buzz-mist coming off of a much smaller dab than you would normally expect from dabbing without a carb cap.
 Also, a “carb cap” is a handy “hack” as it allows you to effectively lower the temperature that the concentrate will become gas at.
 This happens when pressure is created inside the nail chamber.
 If pressure builds then the liquid will become gas at a lower temperature.
 Less heat is then applied overall and more material is preserved.
 Not only does a carb cap allow you to fine-tune the taste experience, but also without using as much material or energy.Using lower temps opens up more ability to get a dab of the very best parts while leaving some of the lipids (waxes) & less-desirable plant matter behind in the nail.
 On the other hand, some like to raise the temperature up higher to minimize pooling, crusting, & (perceived) waste.
 Flavor aside, for those of you who pride yourselves on taking massive gram-sized globs, the e-nail is the clear choice for all of you “glob-a-sauruses”– since the heat remains constant.
 Even as you are dabing and removing heat the enail will will only drop a little before popping right back up for the next one in-line… No more need to torch the nail ’til it gets red-hot then wait 15-45 seconds for it to plunge down.
 Just set it and let it sit for 2 minutes or so and you have the temperature you need until the power switch is flipped again.
 The PID algorithm inside the electronic controller watches to even out temperatures according to the size of the dab and how much energy it took during the last seconds to bring it back to the “set temperature”.